fruehaufm/fruehaufm.github.io/index.md

 ## About Me
 I am an IT system administrator in the field of network and IT security with a strong interest in research.
 My main duties have been in the area of system and network administration and monitoring of the infrastructure.
 Therefore, I have experience with:
-- Infrastructure monitoring, troubleshooting (checkMK)
+- Infrastructure monitoring, troubleshooting (Checkmk)
-- System and network administration
+- System and network administration (Extreme Networks, Enterasys, Fortinet, Sophos, Aerohive)
-- Configuration and administration of network access control (NAC) and network analysis software
+- Configuration and administration of network access control (NAC) and network analysis software (Extreme Networks)
-- Evaluation and administration of remote access software
+- Evaluation and administration of remote access software (FastViewer)
-- System and network administration of the group-wide infrastructure, troubleshooting
+- System and network administration of a group-wide infrastructure, troubleshooting
-- Documentation
+- Documentation (Zetema CabDoc)
-- Performance monitoring
+- Performance monitoring (Netcor GeNiEnd2End)

 ### Education